 The Practical Nursing program is approved by the Idaho Board of Nursing, and was established in 2003.
 The program is the first and only in the state of Idaho from which students graduate with an Associate of Applied Science degree (A.A.S.).

 For a deeper look into our programs and policies, please see our Pre-Program Handbook.

-Nursing and health science scholarships available through the Financial Aid Office at Lewis-Clark State College.Nursing and Health Sciences Scholarships
+Nursing and health science scholarships available through the Financial Aid Office at Lewis-Clark State College.Nursing & Health Sciences Scholarships